Associate Head, Software Development Department

 The University Libraries at the University of North Carolina at Chapel Hill is seeking an Associate Head, Software Development Department to join the Library & Information Technology division.

-The Associate Head takes a leadership role within the University Libraries’ highly collaborative Software Development Department.
-The person in this position advocates for and leads the implementation of robust software development and systems analysis practices, including automated testing, software documentation, user-centered system design, and the responsible stewardship of software inspired by DevOps practices.
+The Associate Head takes a leadership role within the University Libraries’ highly collaborative Software Development Department as a member of the departmental leadership team and the supervisor of four full-time Library Software Applications Developers.
+The person in this position advocates for and leads the implementation of robust web application portfolio management and systems analysis practices, including automated testing, software documentation, user-centered system design, and the responsible stewardship of software inspired by DevOps practices.
 The University Libraries is active in and committed to open source development and communities and the Associate Head will have opportunities to contribute to open source software projects in a variety of ways.
 Mentorship of staff and the continued cultivation of healthy, diverse, and inclusive working environments is an essential requirement for any position in our department.
 The University Libraries has fostered a community of learning and collaboration and presents many opportunities to learn new skills and to take on a range of technically challenging projects with support from senior staff.

 - Awareness of relevant issues that are unique to mission-driven research and academic institutions.